Best Weight Distribution Hitches for 2019

 Spring Bar Bracket Bowing

-- The brackets themselves hang too low on my trailer frame.
+• The brackets themselves hang too low on my trailer frame.
 This is a design issue more than an installation issue.
-Because my trailer rides so low, it doesn't allow for sufficient clearance between the bottom of the brackets and the ground with the way the dealer installed the system.
-My brackets are constantly hitting the asphalt whenever I pulls in/out of a driveway/gas station with any sort of slight dip, and is often digging into the dirt as I am positioning.
-The brackets constantly hitting the ground, combined with there being a gap between the bolt and frame (as mentioned above), caused the brackets to bow.
-All because the dealer didn't properly install my WDH and caused my brackets to ride too low.
+Because my RV rides so low, it doesn't allow for sufficient clearance between the bottom of the brackets and the ground with the way the dealer installed the system.
+My frame brackets constantly hit the asphalt whenever I pull in/out of a driveway/gas station with any minute dip.
+The brackets continually hitting the ground, combined with the gap between the bolt and frame (as mentioned above), caused the brackets to bow.
+All because the dealer didn't correctly install my weight distribution hitch for travel trailer use and caused my brackets to ride too low.
+Awesome! (not)

-Here is a video of Kelly explaining the issues she's had with her Fastway e2 hitch:
+Here is a video of Kelly explaining the issues she's had with her Fastway e2 travel trailer anti-sway hitch:

 Kelly's Hitch Issues (Thank You, Dealer!)